-A resident should take vacation time during the cardiology RTP that is totally separate from other RTP activities and requirements.
-While the SI/RTP ultimately allocates vacation times for its residents, the CRTC recommends that a resident take at least 2 weeks of vacation per year of the RTP.
+The specialty of cardiology stipulates that the cardiology resident should take vacation during the cardiology RTP that is separate and independent of all other RTP requirements and activities.
+The CRTC recommends the resident take a minimum of 2 weeks' vacation per year of the cardiology RTP.